1. What is EMTM?

 In Kolding, costs of accommodation (student studios, separate rooms with shared bathroom and kitchen, or shared flats) range between 350-500 Euros per month, which may or may not include utilities, internet, or deposit, i.e. the total cost per month could exceed 500 Euros.
-In Ljubljana, the cost of dorms is around 100 Euros per month, including internet service, while private room in a shared apartment can cost between 200 and 350 Euros per person and month, which may or may not include bills, internet, or deposit.
-In Girona, the price for private accommodation in a shared apartment can range between 150 and 300 Euros per person and month, which may or may not include other bills, internet, or deposit.
+In Ljubljana, a room in a shared apartment can cost between 200 and 350 Euros per person and month, which may or may not include bills, internet, or deposit.
+In Girona, the price for accommodation in a shared apartment can range between 150 and 300 Euros per person and month, which may or may not include other bills, internet, or deposit.

 3. What is the class schedule like?

 At University of Southern Denmark there are between 8 and 12 hours of classes each week.
 Students have an autumn break in mid-late October, as well as 2 weeks at Christmas.

 At the School of Economics and Business, University of Ljubljana, there are classes Monday to Friday between 9 am and 3 pm (including a one hour break for lunch).
 Students have a week off at Easter.